hasindulakshan/php-mysql-e-commerce/README.md

 ### Prerequisites
 - A local web server environment like XAMPP, WAMP, or MAMP.
-- Basic knowledge of PHP, MySQL, and how to use a local server.
+- Basic knowledge of PHP and MySQL and how to use a local server.

 ### Step 1: Clone the Repository
 ```sh